sulaiman013/My-Personal-Projects/AIRBNB Outlier Detection and EDA/airbnb.md

 GROUP BY CITY
 ORDER BY 2 DESC;
 ```
-Query 4: Count bookings per city
+Query 5: Calculate total booking revenue by city
-Shows the number of bookings made in each city, ordered by booking counts.
+Computes the total booking revenue generated for each city, ordered by revenue.
 ```sql
 -- Calculate total booking revenue by city
 SELECT CITY, ROUND(SUM(PRICE), 0) AS "TOTAL BOOKING REVENUE"